 The Space Economy Observatory Research activities planned for the edition are:

-- develop an empirical Research involving the main players of the Italian scene through direct interviews, case studies, focus groups and surveys;
+Develop an empirical Research involving the main players of the Italian scene through direct interviews, case studies, focus groups and surveys.

-- a kickoff workshop with Observatory supporters to establish areas of Research;
+A kickoff workshop with Observatory supporters to establish areas of Research.

-- a workshop Startup Meetup to meet with main Space Economy startups at international level;
+A workshop Startup Meetup to meet with main Space Economy startups at international level.

-- an annual public conference to present Research results through round tables and addresses by leading national and international Space Economy players.
+An annual public conference to present Research results through round tables and addresses by leading national and international Space Economy players.

 Become a supporter of the Space Economy Observatory